-Berlin is the capital of Germany and holds city-state status, with the city being surrounded by the state of Brandenburg.
+Berlin is the capital of Germany and holds city-state status as the city is surrounded by the state of Brandenburg.
 Berlin is the largest city in Germany by population.
 Around 3,520,031 people live in Berlin.
-The capital region is roughly 30% covered by forests, parks, rivers, and lakes, and has held an important role in German society since the 15th Century.
-The area is surrounded by lowland, marshy woodlands and has a temperate continental climate.
-The economy is held strong by the service industry which provides roughly 84% of all jobs.
-This city was also host to the largest number of start-up companies in Europe in 2015.
+Forests, parks, rivers, and lakes cover roughly 30% of the capital region.
+Berlin has played an important role in German society since the 15th Century.
+Lowlands and marshy woodlands surround the city.
+It experiences a temperate continental climate.
+The service industry provides roughly 84% of all jobs in Berlin.
+This city was also hosted the largest number of start-up companies in Europe in 2015.

 2. Hamburg - 1,787,408

 Hamburg is the second-largest city in Germany, with a population of around 1.7 million.
 Located in the country's north, Hamburg was once known for being an important industrial city.
 Today, it is known for being a prominent tourist attraction and for its large entertainment district.
 Hamburg also has the claim to fame of having more bridges than any other city in the world - yes, even more than Venice.

 Munich is the third-largest city in Germany and the largest city in the region of Bavaria.
 Munich is perhaps best known for Oktoberfest, an annual festival of German culture that is held in October.
 The area surrounding Munich has the highest population density in Germany.
 Munich is home to one of the largest parks in the world, the English Garden (The Englische Garten).

 4. Cologne - 1,060,582